swatiglobant/ngInterview/README.md

 ## Getting Started

-To get you started you can simply clone the ng-interview repository and install the dependencies:
+To get you started you can simply fork the [ng-interview][ng-interview] repository, clone it locally, and install the dependencies.

 ### Prerequisites